 It's like turning a disjointed experience into a seamless one.

-By nurturing your customer journey and prioritizing your customer experience, you can see a revenue growth of 4-8% (According to Forbes) above the market average.
+According to Forbes' article, by nurturing your customer journey and prioritizing your customer experience, you can see revenue growth of 4-8%, above the market average.

 As your prospects gain a greater business value from your product, your customer lifetime value will increase, creating mutually beneficial growth.